influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/clustering.md

 The Enterprise Web Server serves the UI web application for managing and working with the InfluxDB cluster.
 It talks directly to the data and meta nodes over their HTTP protocols, which are bound by default to port 8086 for data nodes and 8088 for meta nodes.

-The web server isn't required to run and operate an InfluxDB cluster.
+The web server isn't required to run and operate an InfluxDB cluster but some InfluxEnterprise features do require it.

 ## Writes in a Cluster

 This section describes how writes in a cluster work.
 We'll work through some examples using a cluster of four data nodes: `A`, `B`, `C`, and `D`.
 Assume that we have a retention policy with a replication factor of 2 with shard durations of 1 day.

+### Shard Groups

+The cluster will create shards within a shard group to maximize the number of data nodes utilized.
+If there are N data nodes in the cluster and the replication factor is X, then N/X shards will be created in each shard group, discarding any fractions.

 This means that a new shard group will get created for each day of data that gets written in.
 Within each shard group 2 shards will be created.
 Because of the replication factor of 2, each of those two shards will be copied on 2 servers.
 For example we have a shard group for `2016-09-19` that has two shards `1` and `2`.
 Shard `1` will be replicated to servers `A` and `B` while shard `2` will be copied to servers `C` and `D`.

-When a write comes in with values that have a timestamp in `2016-09-19` we must first determine which shard within the shard group should receive the write.
-This is done by taking a hash of the `measurement` + `tagset` and bucketing into the correct shard.
+When a write comes in with values that have a timestamp in `2016-09-19` the cluster must first determine which shard within the shard group should receive the write.
+This is done by taking a hash of the `measurement` + sorted `tagset` (the [metaseries](/influxdb/v1.0/concepts/glossary/#metaseries)) and bucketing into the correct shard.
 In Go this looks like:

 ```go
 // key is measurement + tagset